rubyonjets/jets/README.md

 ### DynamoDB Local

-Just like you developer with a local MySQL install, you can with a local DynamoDB install.
-This is especially useful if you when you are running unit tests, so you don't get charged for DynamoDB for your tests.
-Here's [DynamoDB Local Setup Walkthrough](https://github.com/tongueroo/jets/wiki/Dynamodb-Local-Setup-Walkthrough).
+Just like you can develo with a local MySQL server, you can develop with a local DynamoDB server.
+This is especially useful when for running your unit tests, so you don't pay for DynamoDB.
+Here's a [DynamoDB Local Setup Walkthrough](https://github.com/tongueroo/jets/wiki/Dynamodb-Local-Setup-Walkthrough).
 It takes about 5 minutes.

 ### REPL Console

-You can test things out in a REPL console also:
+You can test things out in a REPL console:

 ```sh
 jets console